 In order to work with vulnerable people, then a volunteer will need to satisfy enhanced DBS checks, this may exclude some individuals from volunteering with us.

 If you're unsure as to whether you would qualify, then contact us to discuss your individual circumstances in more detail.

 The training will equip you with all the necessary skills in order to either mentor or befriend an individual.

 Our training currently in non-accredited, but covers the following materials: Mentoring theory and practice, motivational interviewing, restorative practices, communication, confidentiality and safeguarding.

-The training is provided by our Operational Lead and is currently in-house training.
+The training is provided by our Operational Support worker and is currently in-house training.